 UK offers not only a chance to work with some of the best companies in the world, but also study in an environment where you can interact with different students from across the globe.
-UK boasts of some of the top 4 universities in the world that offers quality level of teaching from leading professionals in their chosen area.
-The courses taught here are not only recognised on the international front but are back with prestigious qualifications to make your resume stand out to future employers.
+UK boasts of some of the top universities in the world those offers quality level of teaching from leading professionals in their chosen area.
+The courses taught here are not only recognized on the international front but are back with prestigious qualifications to make your resume stand out to future employers.
 The multicultural society here makes it easier for anyone from any corner of the planet to fit in with ease.
-There are

 For international students, there are also special societies and smaller groups set up, which makes it easier for one to blend in.
 All international students have the option to work for up to 20 hours per week during term time and full time in holidays.
 Post, this you can easily get visa to work for up to two years following your graduation.
 Hence, plenty of learning and intern options.
 One of the other benefits of studying in the UK is that you have the option to be close to the rest of the Europe too.
 Hence, it provides the perfect chance to not only holiday during smaller session breaks but also get a chance to work in some of the nearby countries.

 Studying medicine or training to become a doctor is one of the most preferred courses in UK.
 The universities here accept international students with high grades.
 But do remember that the admission to medical schools in UK is very competitive and usually all students have to undergo the Medical Foundation Course of one year.
 Some universities offer the same here as a 6-year program for medicine and 5 year program for dentistry and pharmacy.
 There are also many graduate entry medicine programs available.
 The entire process of becoming a doctor here involves long education training and may takes 10 or more years to become a specialist or General Practitioner.
 The ideal course include 6 years of primary medical study in UK followed by the foundation program, Specialty, GP and run-through training.
 The overall undergraduate medical study includes-